BK4D/colormunch-js/README.md

 The searchThemes method will search for themes based on the following parameters:

-- query:String The search query.
+- query The search query.
 Use a simple string term to search on
-- filter:String (optional) The filter to narrow your search.
+- filter (optional) The filter to narrow your search.
 Options are:
     - ColorMunch.FILTER_NONE (default) No filter.
 Will perform search on theme titles, tags, author names, themeIDs, authorIDs, and hexValues
     - ColorMunch.FILTER_THEME_ID (Search on a specific themeID)
     - ColorMunch.FILTER_USER_ID (Search on a specific userID)